action-script/action-io.com/_works/pious.md

 Exploratory web experience.

-Trapped on a dream world, trying to find sense, unable to see far beyond and destroying everything I came contact with.
+Trapped in a dream world, trying to find sense, unable to see far beyond, and destroying everything I come into contact with.

 [[Meshroom](https://github.com/alicevision/meshroom), [cables.gl](https://cables.gl/home)]